 What is more, as a result of the loss of fat and the movement of collagen into the deep layers of the skin, and the sagging muscles of the face, the skin begins to sag more and more under the influence of gravity.
 These processes lead to the formation of mimic wrinkles and affect changes, especially around the eyes.
 As a result of the loss of skin elasticity, the eyelids begin to drop, and swelling, dark circles, and wrinkles appear.
 Most of these symptoms can be seen in your forties, but the process starts much earlier.

 New technologies like 3D analysis provide key value in assessing research results.
 For example, some research measured the severity of orbital wrinkles and forehead lines.

 Results show that the severity of wrinkles was more significant in all assessed locations with age, but there were differences between men and women.

 Men: the wrinkles appeared earlier and were more intense.

 Women: the earliest wrinkles appeared around the eyes.

-None the less, in both sexes, forehead lines did not show up before the age of 40.
+Nonetheless, in both sexes, forehead lines did not show up before age 40.